tap52384/smw-cruisin/README.md

 - [DirectX End-User Runtime Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=35) - required for Snes9x emulator
 - [Snes9x](https://github.com/snes9xgit/snes9x) - SNES emulator recommended by [SMW Central](https://www.smwcentral.net/?p=faq&page=1219813-emulators-and-roms)
 - Super Mario World rom

+### Tips & Tricks

+- If you are using AMK, do not use 1DFA
+-   What is AMK?
+-   What is 1DFA?